-Whittington Health has implemented a whole hospital enhanced recovery improvement programme over the past year with work streams covering the new ambulatory care centre and the medical admissions, surgical and discharge pathways.

-These work streams have assessed pathways against best practice to ensure that patients are helped to recover from illness as rapidly as possible.
+Whittington Health has implemented a whole hospital enhanced recovery improvement programme over the past year with workstreams covering the new ambulatory care centre, the medical admissions pathway, the surgical pathway, and the discharge pathway.
+These workstreams have assessed pathways against best practice to ensure that patients are helped to recover from illness as rapidly as possible.
 The length of stay for patients with conditions suitable for treatment without admission has come down, as has the length of stay for emergency medical patients over 75.
-In the future, these enhanced recovery principles will underpin a number of 'value improvement' (transformation) pathways.
+Going forward, these enhanced recovery principles will underpin a number of 'Value Improvement' pathways.